-We were going for something simple, classic, and light for the guest bathroom (it’s not nearly as big as the master bath) and we thought a little hint of “vintage” would be fun in here, so some of the details subtly nod in that direction.
+We were going for something simple, classic, and light for the guest bathroom (it’s not nearly as big as the ensuite bath off of the main bedroom) and we thought a little hint of “vintage” would be fun in here, so some of the details subtly nod in that direction.

 We went with a tile wainscot through the main part of the bathroom, using a family of tile from The Tile Shop called Imperial Ice Gray Gloss.
 It’s my favorite part of the bathroom – well, that and the bridge faucet from Brizo.
 The counters are classic carrera marble, the mirror is from Target, the light fixture is from Shades of Light and the bud vases on the toilet are from World Market.

 I’ve already proclaimed my love the the Tresham toilet, so instead I’ll draw your attention to the floor – which is the hex version of the penny tile we used in our last kitchen from The Tile Shop.
 We also added glass knobs to the cabinets (donated by Liberty Hardware) and a seamless glass shower door.
 It’s not an open shower – it has a door on the right that swings shut to seal the water in – that’s just hiding behind the bathroom door in that first photo.